 Essentially, yes.
 Without the base ingredient of grapes, there is no wine.
 The wine maker has something to do with it, but the raw ingredients, eg the grapes, really differ in taste from place to place and this is what sets wines, of a particular grape variety, apart.
 It is this place, this combination of location (south facing, elevation, steep slope…), soil type, weather, and more that makes up the concept of ‘Terroir’.

-So, when one mentions ‘Chablis’ there is an expectation of a type of Chardonnay.
+So, when one mentions ‘Chablis’ there is an expectation of a certain type, style or flavour, if you prefer, of Chardonnay.
 This is because the soil around Chablis is from an ancient sea bed of limestone and fossilized oysters.
 If you have ever tasted Chablis you realise there is a freshness, not oak-y, but rather minerally aspect to it.
 When you think about the soil the vines are growing in, the taste starts to make sense.

 Let’s not forget the Weather